 Should you decide to place membership at Tusculum, you will meet with one or more of our elders.
 This allows them to learn a little about your desire to become a part of this body of believers and to answer any questions you may have regarding membership.
 The New Testament church clearly expected every believer―every committed follower of Jesus Christ―to be committed to his or her local fellowship.

 If you are a new member, we encourage you to participate in the Tusculum 101 class that meets during Bible class time on the first Sunday of each quarter.
 This is a time for you to ask, listen, and learn all about being part of the Tusculum family!
 Our goal is to provide you with opportunities to use your time, talents, and treasure for the glory of God.

 You can expect to find a broad spectrum of people at Tusculum.
 Like many groups, we are diverse, coming from various backgrounds and with different levels of understanding and different stages of spiritual growth.

 We do not claim to know everything, but we are learning.
 We do not do everything right, but we are improving.
 We do not always treat each other as we should, but we are trying.
 We have not arrived; we are on this journey together.

-We were brought together by a common goal: to be God’s people, organized and worshipping according to God’s plan.
+We were brought together by a common goal: to be God’s people, organized and worshiping according to God’s plan.
 We want to be Christ’s church.
-Here at Tusculum, we have some shortcomings, but you will find us to be people who love Jesus and love the Bible.
+Here at Tusculum, you will find us to be people who love Jesus and love the Bible.
 We hope you will join us in our quest for Him and His Word this Sunday.